Walter Gropius: Bauhaus period (1919–1932)

 In 1923, Gropius designed his famous door handles, now considered an icon of 20th-century design and often listed as one of the most influential designs to emerge from Bauhaus.
 Facing political and financial difficulties in Weimar, Gropius and the Bauhaus moved to Dessau in 1925 following an offer from the city.
 Gropius designed the new Bauhaus Dessau school building in 1925–26 on commission from the city of Dessau.
 He collaborated with Carl Fieger, Ernst Neufert and others within his private architectural practice.
 Gropius also designed the Master Houses (Meisterhäuser) (1925–1926) in Dessau, along with the Törten Housing Estate (Siedlung Dessau-Törten) which was built from 1926 to 1928.
 In 1927 he designed the Dessau City Employment office (Arbeitsamt), but left the Bauhaus and Dessau before construction began.
 The City Employment office was completed in 1929.
 He also designed large-scale housing projects in Berlin, Karlsruhe that were major contributions to the New Objectivity movement, including a contribution to the Siemensstadt project in Berlin.

 Modern reconstruction of Gropius's house in Dessau which was destroyed during World War II.

 Gropius left the Bauhaus in 1928 and moved to Berlin.
 Hannes Meyer took over the role of Bauhaus director.
+Gropius became a lecturer at the Marxist Workers' School, an educational institute founded and administered by the Communist Party of Germany.
+Other Bauhaus members lectured at the school, and even supplied it with furniture.
 His work was also part of the architecture event in the art competition at the 1932 Summer Olympics.

 England (1934–1937)

 The rise of Hitler in the 1930s would soon drive Gropius out of Germany.
-Before that, however, he did accept an invitation in early 1933 to compete for the design of the new Reichsbank building and submitted a detailed plan.
+Before that, however, he accepted an invitation in early 1933 to compete for the design of the new Reichsbank building and submitted a detailed plan.
 He also designed furniture, cars, high-rise housing developments Siedlung and an unrealized Palace of the Soviets in Moscow.

 Gropius was able to leave Nazi Germany in 1934 with the help of Maxwell Fry on the pretext of making a temporary visit to Italy for a film propaganda festival; he then fled to the United Kingdom to avoid the fascist powers of Europe.
-Although not Jewish, his association with "degenerate" modern art despised by the Nazis meant he was obliged to emigrate when commissions dried up.
+His association with "degenerate" modern art despised by the Nazis meant he was obliged to emigrate when commissions dried up.
 He lived and worked in the artists' community associated with Herbert Read in Hampstead, London, as part of the Isokon group.